eHealth Strategy to reach men who have sex with men for HIV counselling and testing

 - Zou, H., Wu, Z., Yu, J., Li, M., Ablimit, M., Li, F. and Poundstone, K. (2013) ‘Internet-facilitated, voluntary counseling and testing (VCT) clinic-based HIV testing among men who have sex with men in China’ PLoS ONE 8, e51919.

 Author: Waldo Adams (BSc Hons Biochemistry)

-Reviewed by: Hendra van Zyl (MPH) and Michelle Moorhouse (MBBCh, DA)
+Reviewed by: Hendra van Zyl (MPH), Jean Fourie (MPhil) and Michelle Moorhouse (MBBCh, DA)

-Adams, W. (2014) Are community ART groups a way to break down barriers to HIV care?, AfroAIDSinfo.
+Adams, W. (2014) eHealth Strategy to reach men who have sex with men for HIV counselling and testing, AfroAIDSinfo.
 Issue 14 no. 4, Policy (Open access).